How to Get Customer Reviews for Your Small Business

 Encouraging and incentivizing employees to request customer feedback and reviews can make a significant difference.
 Make it part of your employee training and processes.

 Good employees take pride in their work.
 When you incentivize them to request reviews, great things can happen.
-You’ll get more reviews and motivate employees to be even better.
+You’ll get more Google reviews and motivate employees to be even better.

 Some businesses reward employees when they get verifiable mentions.
 When a customer leaves a review, you should track which employee served them or requested the review.